Pharmacy Care

 Rigid gas permeable lenses

 RGP lenses have tiny holes in them to allow plenty of oxygen to reach the cornea (surface of the eye).
 This is important for the long-term health of your eyes.
 These lenses are more expensive than soft lenses but can last for years and provide a sharper vision.
 They are also less likely to trap bacteria than the soft lenses and are easier to care for, although they are harder to insert and take out.
 However, you need to slowly build up the time you spend wearing RGP lenses, so they are not suitable for occasional use.
+It can take up to 4 weeks to get used to wearing them.

 Soft lenses

 Soft lenses are quick to get used to wearing, so can be used occasionally.
-They have a high water content and are usually larger than RGP lenses, allowing easy removal and better retention in the eye.
+They are flexible and have a high water content and are usually larger than RGP lenses, allowing easy removal and better retention in the eye.
 They are less likely to trap dust and eyelashes than hard lenses, although they can be easily damaged if not cared for properly, and may exacerbate dry eyes.
 Soft lenses come in a wide variety, including coloured, bifocal and disposable types.

 Disposable or frequent replacement lenses